isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-heavy-female-runners/index.md

 layout: post
 ---

 If your weight falls on theheavy side (or you run with heel Strikes ), finding the right running shoes is a big challenge- try the best running shoes for heavy female runners.
-In summary, ASICS Gel-cumulus 18 - Neutral [Shoe](https://pestpolicy.com/best-shoes-for-beginner-overweight-runners/) has excellent arch support and cushioning thatll favor both experienced and beginning runners.
+In summary, ASICS Gel-cumulus 18 - Neutral [Shoe](https://pestpolicy.com/best-shoes-for-beginner-overweight-runners/)has excellent arch support and cushioning thatll favor both experienced and beginning runners.

 As an over/ under-pronatorand check the running shoes vs. walking shoes.